awsdocs/amazon-pinpoint-user-guide/doc-source/gettingstarted.md

 # Getting Started with Amazon Pinpoint<a name="gettingstarted"></a>

 In only a few minutes, you can set up Amazon Pinpoint and start sending messages to your customers\.
 This section shows you how to create a project\.
-It also provides links to documentation that help you set up your communication channels, create segments, send campaigns, and view response metrics for your campaigns\.
+It also provides links to documentation that helps you set up your communication channels, create segments, send campaigns, and view response metrics for your campaigns\.

 ## Create a Project<a name="getting-started-create-project"></a>